kh7939/bioinfo/CD_tool/Readme.md

 - Aminoacids Sequence from DNA
 - Codon frequency (L)
 - Reading frames
-- All proteins in 6 open reading frames
+- All proteins in 6 reading frames